xlab-si/e2ee-server/README.md

 and you will be able to run E2EE server from arbitrary location with `./e2ee-server`.

 #### Running tests
-Before starting E2EE server, you it is advisable to run tests to check whether everything is working properly.
+Before starting E2EE server, it is advisable to run tests to check whether everything is working properly.
 Navigate to the tests/ directory and from both subdirectories (api_tests/ and unit_tests/) run
 ```sh
 $ go test
 ```